 All Jackson State students are responsible for obtaining a Jackson State Catalog and Handbook and being familiar with its contents.
 Students are responsible for following the policies, processes, and guidelines in the catalog and handbook as well as for knowing and complying with the dates when things are due, such as payment of fees, registration, and graduation proposals.
 It is the student's responsibility to know and comply with the dates by which action must be initiated, such as last day to add a course, last day to drop a course, and last day to withdraw from classes.
-Such information is in the catalog, on the web, and in the printed class schedules.
+Such information is in the catalogand on the web.